Seasonal Flu FAQs

 If you or your child is sick, you should stay home to rest and get better.
 Also, staying home helps prevent the spread of germs to others.

 You or your child should stay home for at least 24 hours after the fever is gone.
 (The fever should be gone without using a fever-reducing medicine, like acetaminophen or Tylenol®.)
-A fever is defined as 100.4 degrees Fahrenheit or 38 degrees Celsius.
+A fever is defined as 100.4 degrees Fahrenheit or 38 degrees Celsius or higher.
 Children should not take aspirin if they have the flu or any viral infection.

 The best way to protect against the flu is by doing good infection control.
 You and your child can do this by: